gadgetman6/bluevoice-takehome/README.md

 - ChromaDB for document vectorization and storage
 - Gemini 2.5 Flash for doc-enhanced chat responses

+### Codebase quality
+The backend API is fully typed using Python type hints.
+When working on production-level code, typing can help make development faster, find bugs easier, and make it much easier to collaborate in a team environment (when different engineers are working on different pieces of the code).
+IMO untyped code should never be shipped to production unless there's extensive test coverage and every engineer is **fully familiar** with all code.

 ### Approach
 #### Document processing
 - Preprocessing using simple regex string cleanup and normalizing all text as unicode characters